Tonywuhk/realai.org/course/lab/conda-tf-snt.md

 ## Installing TensorFlow

 [TensorFlow](https://www.tensorflow.org/) is an open-source software library for machine intelligence.
 One command `pip install tensorflow` is sufficient to install it for the conda root environment.
-Alternatively, we can follow the official [Installing with Anaconda](https://www.tensorflow.org/install/install_linux#InstallingAnaconda) instructions, with the [appropriate](https://www.tensorflow.org/install/install_linux#the_url_of_the_tensorflow_python_package) URL to the wheel for our version Python (3.6).
+Alternatively, we can follow the official [Installing with Anaconda](https://www.tensorflow.org/install/install_linux#InstallingAnaconda) instructions, with the [appropriate](https://www.tensorflow.org/install/install_linux#the_url_of_the_tensorflow_python_package) URL to the [wheel](http://realai.org/course/python/#wheel) for our version of Python (3.6).

 ```bash
 conda create -n tensorflow